Herkemer/pynab-docker/README.md

 Run that command with --help to see other options, such as skipping the conversion of some tables.

-If you have nzb files to import you can run the following command
+If you have nzb files to import you can move them into the backup directory nd then run the following command:

-XXX - something about linking into backup first

   > docker-compose run --rm scan python3 scripts/import.py /backup/nzbfiles